Meowlala/DeadSeaScrollsMenu/README.md

 `DSSMod` is a normal [`Mod`](https://wofsauge.github.io/IsaacDocs/rep/ModReference.html) object with some additional methods: `runMenu`, `openMenu`, and `closeMenu`.

-Use `include` or `require` to get the initializer function for the menu, and then call it with the appropriate variables, and you're all set!
+Use `include` or `require` to get the module with the initializer function, and then call it with the appropriate variables, and you're all set!
 You can reference the `main.lua` of this mod for an example of all of this used in action.

 Because of how `dssmenucore.lua` is mod-independent, updating Dead Sea Scrolls to a newer version is as simple as copying its new contents over to your mod!